-If you determine that your LDM-256 is malfunctioning, do not attempt to alter or repair the unit.
-It is not user-serviceable.
-Contact Black Box Technical Support at 724-746-5500; the problem might be solvable over the phone.
+If you determine that your line driver is malfunctioning, do not attempt to alter or repair the unit.
+It contains no user-serviceable parts.
+Contact Black Box Technical Support at 724-746-5500.
+The problem might be solvable over the phone.